From My View to Yours: Learning Egocentric Cues from Exocentric Video using Privileged Egocentric Supervision: Introduction

-Consequently, we present \textbf{\modelname}, a VLM that leverages time-synchronized ego-exo video pairs during training to transfer egocentric understanding from an ego-observing teacher VLM to an exo-observing student VLM.
-At inference, \modelname takes \textit{only} exocentric video as input and generates outputs that emulate the ego-observing teacher's outputs.
-To the best of our knowledge, \modelname is the first VLM that explicitly learns exocentric representations from egocentric supervision.
+To the best of our knowledge, \modelname is the first VLM that explicitly learns exocentric representations from privileged egocentric supervision.
 While the inverse direction, i.e., exo-to-ego transfer, has been explored, works exploring ego-to-exo transfer remain limited, particularly within the VLM domain.
+Importantly, the two directions address fundamentally different cues: exo$\rightarrow$ego transfer primarily propagates coarse contextual information such as scene layout and body motion, whereas ego$\rightarrow$exo transfer requires recovering subtle interaction cues such as hand-object interactions that are often visually ambiguous from exocentric viewpoints and therefore difficult to learn through exocentric supervision alone.
 Prior approaches for cross-view knowledge transfer are designed for vision-language encoders (e.g., CLIP~\cite{radford2021openaiclip}), and mostly rely on feature-level knowledge transfer in the visual space~\cite{quattrocchi2024_synch-all-you-need, luo2025viewpointrosetta, ohkawa2023_exo2egodvc}.
-Interestingly, we find that such feature-level knowledge transfer is ineffective in VLMs; instead, we find that \textit{language} serves as a better medium to bridge the knowledge gap between viewpoints.
-Some recent works have explored cross-view transfer without time-synchronized ego-exo data, instead relying on pseudo-paired data~\cite{ohkawa2023_exo2egodvc, xu2024_egoinstructor} from Ego4D~\cite{ego4d} and HowTo100M~\cite{miech2019howto100m}, or synthetically generated ego viewpoints~\cite{EMBED}.
-However, such synthetic ego generation is infeasible in ADL scenarios, where videos are captured via fixed monitoring cameras and human-object interactions appear at low spatial resolutions.
-Recognizing that VLMs naturally generate responses consistent with the viewpoints they observe, our key insight is to leverage time-synchronized ego-exo video pairs to train \modelname. \modelname~introduces two complementary components to facilitate ego-to-exo knowledge transfer: (i) \textbf{\langdistexpansion}: an egocentric teacher VLM supervises an exocentric student VLM via sequence-level knowledge distillation~\cite{knowledge_distillation_hinton2015}, i.e., response-based generation distillation in which the exo student is optimized to mimic the ego teacher’s outputs.
-However, enforcing response consistency alone is insufficient due to the large ego-exo viewpoint gap defined by the sparse spatio-temporal overlap between the two views.
-A learnable mechanism is therefore required to guide the exo student in extracting ego-relevant evidence from exocentric inputs. (ii) \textbf{\egotokensexpansion}: a small set of learnable tokens appended to the exo student VLM that, during training, encourages the extraction of discriminative spatio-temporal regions by leveraging pixel-level information in the vision encoder.
-Together, these components enable \textbf{\modelname} to learn representations that capture egocentric properties from purely exocentric videos.
+Interestingly, we find that such feature-level knowledge transfer is ineffective in VLMs (Section \ref{sec:experiments_analysis}); instead, we find that \textit{language} serves as a better medium to bridge the knowledge gap between viewpoints.
+Some recent works explore cross-view transfer without time-synchronized ego-exo data by relying on pseudo-paired videos~\cite{ohkawa2023_exo2egodvc, xu2024retrievalaugmented} or synthetically generated ego viewpoints~\cite{EMBED}.
+While such strategies can expand training data, synthetic ego generation is often impractical in ADL settings where activities are captured by fixed monitoring cameras and human-object interactions appear at low spatial resolutions.
+We therefore focus on the realistic ADL scenario with time-synced ego-exo data; however, we later demonstrate (in Section \ref{sec:unpaired_egoexo}) that \modelname~remains effective even when trained with non-synchronized ego-exo supervision.
+We summarize our contributions as follows: \begin{itemize} \item We introduce \textbf{\modelname}, the first VLM framework trained with time-synchronized ego-exo video pairs to infer egocentric properties within exocentric inputs, addressing the underexplored problem of ego$\rightarrow$exo transfer for ADL understanding.